Two decades of LEGO Mindstorms

 LEGO Mindstorms NXT

-The second generation of Mindstorms bricks, the NXT, allowed a much easier development as if I recall correctly the specifications of the commands were published so interacting with it was very easy.
+The second generation of Mindstorms bricks, the NXT, allowed a much easier development.
+If I recall correctly, the specifications of the commands were published, so interacting with it was very easy.
 I got mine the year it was released, in late 2006, during a trip to Australia.

 I coded on it with C#, using NXT.NET but also directly from Microsoft Robotics Developer Studio.
 As you can see not only you didn't needed a custom firmware, it also provided an IDE-friendly interface, especially since you could send the data and commands via Bluetooth.
 You could even use a PocketPC PDA to remote-control it.